0xNoushad/Final-port/src/content/pages/about.md

 ## Noushad - Web Developer

-**Namaste!** I'm Noushad, a passionate web developer residing in the vibrant and diverse landscapes of [India](https://en.wikipedia.org/wiki/India).
+**Hello!** I'm Noushad, a passionate web developer Working in Creative Spaces.
 With a keen eye for design and a love for crafting seamless digital experiences, I bring a unique blend of creativity and technical expertise to the world of web development.

 ## Skills and Expertise